Tal Becker: Scholarship

 His PhD dissertation became the basis of his 2006 book Terrorism and the State: Rethinking the Rules of State Responsibility, which won the 2007 Guggenheim Prize for best international book from the Guggenheim Foundation.
 In the book, Becker reconceptualizes the rules of state responsibility to reflect modern forms of state involvement in private acts of terrorism.
 The book traces the evolution of the law of state responsibility, particularly how international doctrine from the early 20th century onward increasingly exempted states from the actions of private actors.
 Becker argued that the "agency paradigm" of state responsibility failed to reflect the nature of the interactions between states and private terrorist actors in the 21st century.
 Further, he suggests that current theories of state responsibility do not offer an appropriate framework for dealing with state's involvement in terrorism.
 In the final part of the book, Becker proposes to apply causation-based responsibility and to treat the state as legally responsible for terrorist acts that are the result of the state's omission or wrongful acts as a supplemental tool to the "agency paradigm".
 One example that Becker uses is to compare Iran and Syria to a fireman who stands next to a store and hands out matches and kerosene to arsonists.

 Writing in International Affairs, Aurel Sari, Associate Professor of Public International Law at the University of Exeter praised Terrorism and the State as a "tightly argued yet elegantly written piece of legal scholarship...convincingly shoring how principles of causation can be employed" and "an important contribution to the law of state responsibility."

 In Political Science Quarterly, legal scholar Eric Posner describes Becker as a "learned and careful commentator, and international lawyers will benefit from reading his book."

+Personal life

+Becker is married to Rebecca and has six children.
+They live in Jerusalem.